monadexio/monadex-api/monadex-api.md

                 "reservations": "Number of tshirts reserved",
                 "cost": "Cost of one tshirt",
                 "price": "Price of one tshirt",
-                "design": "JSON representation of the tshrit design" }
+                "design": "JSON representation of the tshrit design", "orders": "Orders of the campaign"
+            }

 ### Retrieve a Single Campaign [GET]